iip-ecosphere/platform/platform/README.md

 All material is also available from the [IIP-Ecosphere Website](https://www.iip-ecosphere.eu/).

-## Documentation and release overview
+## Documentatio

 For detailed documentation and development hints see [documentation overview](https://github.com/iip-ecosphere/platform/tree/main/platform/documentation/README.md).
 For a documentation of the releases of the IIP-Ecosphere platform see [releases overview](https://github.com/iip-ecosphere/platform/tree/main/platform/documentation/RELEASES.md).
+For information on using/installing the platform, please consult the [installation overview](https://github.com/iip-ecosphere/platform/tree/main/platform/documentation/INSTALL.md).

+We also prepare a set of [examples and demonstration use cases](https://github.com/iip-ecosphere/platform/tree/main/platform/examples/README.md).

 ## Available components